 Coaches love hard workers and good teammates.
 But what other traits and behaviors do coaches really value in their players?

-Ted Cheesebrough, who’s in his 20th season as the assistant coach for boys' varsity at Centennial High School and a Minnesota Hockey ADM instructor, gives his insights on 10 things players do that coaches absolutely love.
+Ted Cheesebrough, who’s now the head coach for boys' varsity at Henry Sibley High School and a Minnesota Hockey ADM instructor, gives his insights on 10 things players do that coaches absolutely love.

 1. When No One Is Looking